Limited Liability Definition: Everything You Need to Know

 Limited Liability: Everything You Need to Know

-Limited liability is a sort of legal responsibility that doesn't extend beyond the quantity invested in a partnership or limited liability company (LLC).
+Limited liability is a sort of legal responsibility that doesn't extend beyond the amount invested in a partnership or limited liability company (LLC).
 The limited liability characteristic is among the largest benefits of investing in publicly listed firms.
-Although a shareholder can take part wholly within the development of an organization, his or her legal responsibility is restricted to the quantity of the funding within the firm, even when it subsequently goes bankrupt and has remaining debt obligations.
+Although a shareholder can take part wholly within the development of an organization, his or her legal responsibility is restricted to the amount of the funding within the firm, even when it subsequently goes bankrupt and has remaining debt obligations.
 This protection makes the limited liability company (LLC) one of the most popular business structures today.

 Definition of a Limited Liability Company or LLC